videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 VAR name = “John”
 ```

-In Ink, there is very limited support for working with strings.
+In Ink, there is limited support for working with strings.
 However, there are three operations that can take place between strings: equality, inequality, and substring.

 To test if one string is exactly the same as another string, the equality symbol, ==, can be used.